Khaled1771/TheUltimate-CI-CD/Kubernetes/readme.md

-# Enterprise Kubernetes Deployment
+# board-game Kubernetes Deployment

-This repository contains the Kubernetes manifests and Helm charts for deploying a complete enterprise-grade application on a Kubernetes cluster.
+This repository contains the Kubernetes manifests and Helm charts for deploying a complete board-game-grade application on a Kubernetes cluster.
 The deployment is designed to be scalable, secure, and follows Kubernetes best practices.

 ## Architecture Overview